 The ARM Institute’s fellow Manufacturing USA Institute Advanced Functional Fabrics of America (AFFOA) will lead this project with the ARM Institute providing support on the robotic sewing tasks.

-This project will leverage the outputs from two previously funded ARM Institute projects focused on robotic sewing: Bot Couture: Robotic Clothing Manufacturing and Built-By-Bot: Customized Mask Assembly using Robots.
+This project will leverage the outputs from two previously funded ARM Institute robotics projects focused on robotic sewing: Bot Couture: Robotic Clothing Manufacturing and Built-By-Bot: Customized Mask Assembly using Robots.

 This project seeks to develop and produce fully automated Personal Protective Equipment (PPE) lines for surgical masks.
 The mask production line would be set up standard shipping containers for easy deployment.
 The goal is to develop, prototype, and implement a portable mask production line to prevent, prepare for, and respond to the COVID-19 pandemic and future pandemics.